Heylor

-Heylor is a settlement situated on the south side of Ronas Voe in Northmavine, Shetland, Scotland.
+Heylor (/scz/ HELL-ər) is a settlement situated on the south side of Ronas Voe in Northmavine, Shetland, Scotland.
 It lies directly opposite Ronas Hill, Shetland's tallest mountain.

 Etymology

 The name Heylor comes from the Old Norse hellir meaning cave or cavern, of which there are several (most only accessible by sea) on the west side of Ronas Voe.

 History

 One of the earliest mentions of Heylor could be in a document describing the division of Hans Sigurdson's property in 1490, by which it is referred to as Heleland.
 Heylor also appears in a 1545 document confirming an agreement in an older 1516 document stipulating the transfer of land between Udal landowners.
 Heelle is believed to refer to Heylor.